 The Greensboro Pride Festival is a vibrant celebration of LGBTQIA+ pride, visibility, and community.
-Held in the heart of downtown, the festival brings together people from all walks of life to honor diversity, promote inclusion, and celebrate love in all its forms.
-It's a day of joy, connection, and unapologetic authenticity — for everyone.
+Held in LeBauer Park in the heart of downtown Greensboro, the festival brings together people from all walks of life to honor diversity, promote inclusion, and celebrate love in all its forms.
+It’s a day of joy, connection, and unapologetic authenticity, for everyone.

 Pride Week Events